Evolution of non-stationary pulses in a cold magnetized quark-gluon plasma

-In Ref. \cite{fn-07} the authors extended the analysis to the relativistic hydrodynamics and in Ref. \cite{ffn-09} the authors considered a hadronic matter at the finite temperature and studied the effects of temperature on the KdV soliton.
+In Ref. \cite{fn-07} the authors extended the analysis to the relativistic hydrodynamics and in Ref. \cite{ffn-09} the authors considered a hadronic matter at the finite temperature and studied the effects of temperature on the KdV solitons.
 In Ref. \cite{ffn-10} the authors started to study perturbations in the QGP at zero and finite temperature.
-The conclusion made in this last work was that the existence of KdV solitons in a QGP depends on the details of EOS.
-In particular, within the simple bag model of EOS developed in the Massachusetts Institute of Technology, KdV solitons do not exist!
+The conclusion of this last work was that the existence of KdV solitons in a QGP depends on the details of EOS.
+In particular, with the EOS derived from the MIT (Massachusetts Institute of Technology) bag model, KdV solitons do not exist!
 A further study of the equation of state carried out in Ref. \cite{fn-11} showed that if the non-perturbative effects are included in the EOS through the gluon condensates, then new terms appear in the expressions for the energy density and pressure and in Ref. \cite{fnf-11} it was shown how these new terms lead to the KdV equation, after the proper treatment of hydrodynamical equations.